Human Resource Management

 Online Human Resource Management Programs

-In 2018-2019, 803 schools offered a HR program of some type.
+In the 2018-2019 academic year, 803 schools offered some type of human resource management program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|